margo/specification/system-design/app-interoperability/application-package-definition.md

 > **Investigation Needed**: We plan to do a security review of this package definition later.
 > During this review we will revisit the way the docker compose tarball file should be signed.
 > We will also discuss how we should handle secure container registries that require a username and password.
+>
+> **Investigation Needed**: We need to determine what impact, if any, using 3rd party helm charts has on being Margo compliant.

 If either one cannot be implemented it MAY be omitted but Margo RECOMMENDS defining components for both Helm Chart **AND** Docker Compose packages to strengthen interoperability and applicability.